Yasi92/Buno-Coffee/README.md

 3. Type git clone, and then paste the URL you copied from the remote repository.

 `$ git clone https://github.com/Yasi92/Buno-coffee-project.git`

+### Author
+I had initially started the project with a local username.
+I forgot to log in with my Github username for the author.
+Hence, my initial contributions were not counted by Github.

 ## Credits